-In June 2001, the FASB issued Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
-SFAS No. 142 requires that goodwill and other intangible assets with indefinite lives no longer be amortized, but instead be tested for impairment at least annually.
+In July 2001, the FASB issued Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets," which requires that goodwill and other intangible assets with indefinite lives no longer be amortized, but instead be tested for impairment at least annually.
 In addition, the standard includes provisions for the reclassification of certain existing intangibles as goodwill and reassessment of the useful lives of existing recognized intangibles.
-SFAS 142 is effective for fiscal years beginning after December 15, 2001.
-The Company has evaluated the applicability of SFAS 142 and has determined that it will not have a material impact on its financial statements.
-The Company had no recorded goodwill at December 31, 2002 or September 30, 2002.
-The Company adopted SFAS 142 effective October 1, 2002.
+SFAS 142 is effective for fiscal years beginning after December 31, 2001.
+The adoption of SFAS 142 effective October 1, 2002 did not have a material effect on the Company's operations or financial position.

-In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
-This statement supercedes FASB No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of," and the accounting and reporting provisions of Accounting Principles Board Opinion 30, "Reporting the Results of Operations-Reporting the Effects of a Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions," for disposal of a segment of business (as previously defined in that Opinion).
-SFAS 144 is effective for fiscal years beginning after December 15, 2001.
-The Company adopted SFAS 144 effective October 1, 2002.
+In October 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," which establishes one accounting model to be used for long-lived assets to be disposed of by sale and broadens the presentation of discontinued operations to include more disposal transactions.
+SFAS No. 144 supercedes SFAS No. 121, Accounting for the Impairment of Long-lived Assets and for Long-Lived Assets to be Disposed Of, and the accounting and reporting provisions of APB No. 30.
+SFAS No. 144 is effective for fiscal years beginning after December 15, 2001.
+The adoption of SFAS No. 144 effective October 1, 2002 did not have a material effect on the Company's operations or financial position.